amd/MxGPU-Virtualization/smi-lib/docs/install/build.md

 ```

 ## Python wrapper

 AMD SMI stack contains a wrapper around C SMI Library.
 The Python API is a one-to-one mapping to the C interface of SMI Library.
 It exposes library functionality into Python language, allowing for fast and easy scripting.

 ### Code

 The Python Wrapper source code can be found in smi-lib/py/interface folder.

 ### Build

 The wrapper is built together with the SMI Library.
 For detailed instructions, refer to the [AMD SMI LIBRARY BUILD](#amd-smi-library-build) section.

-### Code Style
+### Code style

 The code style follows the Python PEP-8 standard.
 See [PEP-8](https://www.python.org/dev/peps/pep-0008/) for details.

 ### Dependencies

 - Requires `Python 3.10` or higher.
 - Python Wrapper relies on `ctypes` extension of Python language.
-  See [CTYPES]https://docs.python.org/3/library/ctypes.html for details.
+  See [CTYPES]<https://docs.python.org/3/library/ctypes.html> for details.
 By using this extension python code can load shared library and call its functions.
 The extension comes by default with Python 3.

 ### Flow

 1. The flow starts with the C library `libamdsmi.so`, which contains the functionality to be used in Python.
 2. A Python wrapper (`amdsmi_wrapper.py`) loads the `libamdsmi.so` library and provides a Python interface to its functions.
 3. Another wrapper (`amdsmi_interface.py`) provides a user-friendly interface for interacting with the library.

 ### Regenerate wrapper

 If any changes are made to the C interface (smi-lib/interface/amdsmi.h), regenerate the Python wrapper by running `make python_wrapper` and replace the `amdsmi_wrapper.py` file in the py/interface folder with the one generated in the build folder `build/amdsmi/amdsmi_wrapper/amdsmi_wrapper.py`.

 ## Python package